-It's the most glamorous, most meaningful, and most expensive piece of clothing you will ever own — and the sad truth is you get to wear it for only one magical day.
-While we all wish we could throw it on a mannequin and stare at it every day for the rest of our lives, sadly something has to be done with your wedding gown once you've become a Mrs. Luckily, there are tons of options — from traditional to innovative — to help you decide what to do with your wedding gown once you're a newlywed.
+It's the most glamorous, most meaningful, and most expensive piece of clothing you will ever own—and the sad truth is you get to wear it for only one magical day.
+While we all wish we could throw it on a mannequin and stare at it every day for the rest of our lives, sadly something has to be done with your wedding gown once you've become a newlywed.
+Luckily, there are tons of options—from traditional to innovative—for what to do with your wedding gown once you're a Mrs.

 For those with an artistic eye and open mind, a less-traditional option would be to destroy (artistically, of course) your gown and capture it on film.
 Many photographers offer post-wedding photo shoots that include jumping into oceans or pools in your once-treasured gown, frolicking through the mud, splattering it with paint or glitter, and more.
 Our advice?
 If you're thinking about jumping on the "trash the dress" trend, we strongly recommend finding a photographer who has experience with this endeavor.
 Just like you can only wear it once, you can only trash it once!